Ian Lawrence (mayor)

-Ian William Lawrence (29 December 1937 – 8 March 2019) was an Australian-born New Zealand lawyer, who served as the mayor of Wellington from 1983 to 1986.
+Ian William Lawrence (29 December 1937 – 8 March 2019) was a New Zealand lawyer, who served as the mayor of Wellington from 1983 to 1986.

 Biography

 Early life and career

 Lawrence was born in Sydney, New South Wales, Australia, on 29 December 1937.
 As a youth, he was an active member of the Boy Scouts.
 He was educated at North Sydney Boys High School before proceeding to study law at the University of Sydney before moving to Wellington with his parents in 1958 and continuing his education at Victoria University College, graduating in 1960 with a Bachelor of Laws.

 He became heavily involved in the Wellington Jewish community, as were his parents, carrying out a lot of pro bono work for people, charities, and other organisations he believed in.
 Often giving legal advice freely and was honorary solicitor for the Wellington Jewish Centre.
 He was chairperson of the United Israel Appeal and as a trustee of Moriah College.
 For many years he was Chairman of the Jewish Community Centre which together with the Synagogue became the hub of Jewish life.
 In 1972, Lawrence was naturalised as a New Zealand citizen.

 As a trained lawyer, Lawrence worked in several New Zealand firms.
 He was the senior partner at law firm Johnston & Lawrence.
 He practised mainly in commercial law.
 Early on in his career he did do court work and rather enjoyed the cut and thrust argument of jury trials, leading him towards politics.